mhkt19/FruitAnomalyDetection/README.md

 ## Method:
-This project implements an anomaly detection algorithm for identifying defects in metal surfaces using a convolutional neural network (CNN).
+This project implements an anomaly detection algorithm using a convolutional neural network (CNN) to identify rotten apples.
 The neural network is built using the PyTorch library and utilizes the ResNet18 model pre-trained on the ImageNet dataset.
 The project includes several key features such as dynamic epoch determination with early stopping, dataset splitting into training and testing sets, data transformations, and calculation of various performance metrics.
 ### Code Explanation
 **Model Architecture:** The project uses the ResNet18 architecture, which is a well-known convolutional neural network pre-trained on the ImageNet dataset.
 The final layer of ResNet18 is replaced with a fully connected layer to accommodate binary classification (defective or non-defective).
 **Dynamic Epochs:** The training loop runs for a minimum of 5 epochs and a maximum of 15 epochs.
 However, if the model's performance on the validation set does not improve for a specified number of consecutive epochs (patience = 3), the training stops early to prevent overfitting.